-Travel habits from the Active Lives Adult Survey (Sport England) showed:
+Travel habits in the 2018/19 Active Lives Survey (Sport England) showed:

-- 22.3% of Warwick District adults walk for travel at least three days per week.
-This is significantly higher than 13.6% in Warwickshire and 15.1% in England. - 2.5% of Warwick District adults cycle for travel at least three days per week, compared to 1.6% in Warwickshire and 2.3% in England.
-(2019/20)
+- 22.3% of adults in Warwick District walk at least three times a week (compared to 13.6% for Warwickshire and 15.1% for England) - 2.5% of adults in Warwick District cycle at least three times a week (compared to 1.6% for Warwickshire and 2.3% for England).

-Road safety
+Road Safety

-Table W1 shows that there have been substantially more cyclist casualties in Warwick District between 2016 and 2020 than pedestrian casualties (240 cyclist casualties and 191 pedestrian casualties), which may reflect the higher numbers of cyclists within the main towns of Warwick, Leamington and Kenilworth.
+Table W1 shows that there have been substantially more cyclist casualties in Warwick District in the last five years than pedestrian casualties (240 cyclist casualties and 191 pedestrian casualties), which may reflect the higher numbers of cyclists within the main towns of Warwick, Learnington and Kenilworth.
 Overall collision numbers are fairly low, and therefore some caution is needed when analysing the data.